20tab/UnrealEnginePython/README.md

 Such a big project requires constant sponsorship, special thanks go to:

-* Kite & Lighting http://kiteandlightning.la/ (they are sponsoring various areas of the project, expecially the slate api)
+* Kite & Lighting http://kiteandlightning.la/ (they are sponsoring various areas of the project, especially the slate api)

 * GoodTH.INC https://www.goodthinc.com/ (they are sponsoring the sequencer api)